Codex + Claude Workflows / Applied

 Inspect

 Start with this video's job: Extend Codex with better context, browser verification, project structure, and tool-aware workflows.
 Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:24, where the video says: “are seven tools that I've downloaded on my Mac that I use to make AI agents 10”
+Anchor it to 0:00, where the video says: “Tools like Codeex and Claude Code are taking over the world.
+But no one's talking about the tools that you use alongside Codeex and Claude Code.
+Because here's the thing, these AI agents are powerful, but they're only...”

 02